lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 ## Conditional expressions

 Kotlin provides `if` and `when` for checking conditional expressions.
+If you have to choose between the two, we recommend using `when` as it leads to more robust and safer programs.

 ### If